Premium Content:

 - Advertisement -

 Barry is believed to have been around 75 years old when he died, his exact year of birth is not known.
-Born Margaret Ann Bulkley in Cork, Ireland, Barry began living as a male just before entering university in Edinburgh in 1809.
+It is speculated that he was born Margaret Ann Bulkley in Cork, Ireland.
+Barry began living as a male just before entering university in Edinburgh in 1809.
 He took his mother’s maiden name as his new last name.

 He qualified as a doctor in 1812, and then moved to London where he continued training to become a surgeon.
 He joined the army and in 1815 was sent to South Africa, where he became the personal physician of Governor Lord Somerset, who promoted his to the rank of Colonial Medical Inspector.